 Logged records are date-time stamped and automatically acquired from up to eight active signal input ports at one time.
-An internal real-time watchdog process inserts a time stamp into the present record set when power has been lost or is interrupted – assuring records continue sequentially after power is restored.
+An internal real-time watchdog process inserts a timestamp into the present record set when power has been lost or is interrupted – assuring records continue sequentially after power is restored.

-Logging is supported by a large electrically erasable read-write memory organized as a variable modulus, continuously circular, first-in-first-out configuration which minimizes endurance degradation, and maximizes data persistence.
+Logging is supported by a large electrically erasable read-write memory organized as a variable modulus, continuously circular, a first-in-first-out configuration which minimizes endurance degradation and maximizes data persistence.
 The memory does not require battery back-up.
 The logger can record to a maximum of 65,520 resident records before the next record overwrites the oldest record.

 Operating controls are provided for start, stop, send, and clear log memory.
 Programmable logging rates are user selectable from 0-999 seconds, minutes, hours, days or months.
-A local display indicates the number of logged records with a blinking indication provided when record logging is in process or stopped.
+A local display indicates the number of logged records with a blinking indication provided when record logging is in a process or stopped.

-The record send format may be directly imported into most spread-sheet programs, and a capture driver is available to support direct Excel capture.
+The record send format may be directly imported into most spreadsheet programs, and a capture driver is available to support direct Excel capture.